 King Orchids flower in September/October and are stunning.
 Walk along the tracks from Westcott or Cherry Plains to try and spot the bright yellow flowers clinging on to the sides of cliffs.

 Walk through the giant strangler fig on the 4km scenic circuit.
 This magnificent tree has a walking platform built right through the middle and has been the site of many hide & seek games over the years.
 While you’re on the 4km scenic circuit, keep an eye out in ponds and streams for the large tadpoles of the great barred frog.

-Outdoor Sports – With so much space here, the Bunya Mountains are perfect for a friendly game of Soccer, Cricket, Volleyball or Badminton.
-An outdoor net is available but you will need to bring the other equipment.
-A Tennis court is available to hire from our reception – cost is $15/hour and bookings are essential.
-You can also hire tennis racquets and balls from us for $3 each.
+Outdoor Sports – A Tennis court available for hire through our reception office – cost is $15/hour and bookings are essential.
 Pop in and see us or phone today to book. (day use only)

 General Store for more information please contact 07 4668 3131.

 Horse & Cart Rides with Allan – enjoy the novelty of being powered by 2 enormous draught horses while learning about the local plants and wildlife from a true local.
 For more information or booking, please contact Allan direct on 07 4668 3115.

 Plan your next trip to the mountain – Grab a brochure from our office and talk to us about houses to suit your next holiday.
 Borrow a gate key from us and go for a drive in the locked gate estates, as well as the properties along Bunya Avenue, Tolmie Street and Bell Street.
 Too much choice?
 Come and have a chat to our friendly office staff and we can help find you the perfect property.

 Places of Interest